skbali/myblog/content/posts/aws/lambda/stop-ec2-instances.md

 ## Procedure

 ### SNS
-Let us go ahead and create a SNS topic with an email subscription first.
+Let's go ahead and create a SNS topic with an email subscription first.

 Run these two commands from your linux shell.